SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/00-Lesson-Introduction.md

 # Lesson Introduction

 [slide]
-# Table of Contents
+# Lesson Contents

-# In this lesson you will learn:
+## In this lesson you will learn:

 **1. Event Loop**